mazwat/mazwat.github.io/software-architecture-lm.md

 ```
 But there is a **better way** to do this.

-We break this up into different classes, the first class is the color handler and
-this is going to generate a random color.
+We break this up into different classes, the first class is the color handler and this is going to generate a random color.
 So we're essentially just separatingthis out.
-Then we've got the
-check input, so this is

-going to keycode invoke key
+Then we've got the check input, so this is going to keycode invoke key
-and this is going to be

-cc

-defined by an object which
-is, so the object is

-ebf

-connected to the actual icon
-itself, and so then it will

-daf

-detect the keypress based on
-a chosen property of which

-dbb

-whichever key is being
+and this is going to be defined by an object which is connected to the actual icon itself, and so then it will detect the keypress based on a chosen property of whichever key is being
 pressed.
-We will look at

-that more in a second.
+We will look at that more in a second.

-cfadeb

 And then finally, there's color
 changes.
 CSS and this is a.
 This